 would love a THX console for calibrating my speakers though but that aside i absolutely love it Quote

-i can certainly vouch for it i have one and i love it everything about it just 'feels' better than the other x-fi i had
+Originally Posted by name='SuB' i can certainly vouch for it i have one and i love it everything about it just 'feels' better than the other x-fi i had would love a THX console for calibrating my speakers though but that aside i absolutely love it |

 For me, these cards are equivilant to how an nVidia reference card gets adopted by other manufs.